 - academic and vocational classroom instruction combined with on-the-job learning experiences.

-Work-based learning includes the development of a detailed training plan between the employer and apprentice; identification of specific work tasks that will develop workplace competencies; a minimum of 2,000 hours of on-the-job training with earnings based on a progressive wage schedule established by the participating employers; workplace mentoring; and instruction in general workplace competencies as well as all aspects of a chosen industry.
+Work-based learning includes the development of a detailed training plan between the employer and apprentice; identification of specific work tasks that will develop workplace competencies; a minimum of 720 hours of on-the-job training; workplace mentoring; and instruction in general workplace competencies as well as all aspects of a chosen industry.

 In addition to meeting the required guidelines to be a part of the Youth Apprenticeship Program, students are also expected to excel in these three areas:

 Once the student has excelled in the aforementioned areas, there are still three critical elements that must be in place before a Youth Apprenticeship student can truly experience an authentic work-based learning experience.
 Those three elements are:

 - the mentor (someone who provides guidance and encouragement to student),

 - student evaluations (done by the employer and serves as an assessment tool for the student’s job performance), and

 Since its inception in 1993, the program has provided a win-win situation for all parties involved in the program.
 A key factor contributing to the program’s success is the positive experience of the youth apprentices themselves.
 Because the program focuses on developing an individualized training plan for each youth apprentice, students recognize clear connections between their learning in the classroom setting, their experiences on the job, and achieving their future goals for careers and higher education.

 Georgia high school students benefit from their participation in the Youth Apprenticeship Program by:

 - establishing a clear connection between education and work,